Program Overview

 How To Apply

-• a STREAM Application Package (PDF) will be sent out to email submitted online as proof that the application has been submitted and received (this should be kept as a record/proof of submission to the program)
+upon submission - a STREAM Application Package (PDF) will be emailed as confirmation that the application has been submitted and received (this should be kept as a record/proof of submission to the program)

-• admission decisions will be emailed to all applicants in mid-January 2024.
+admission decisions will be emailed to all applicants on December 20, 2024.

 SHIELD